Databricks Deployment

 Join Hydrolix tables with Unity Catalog tables⚓︎

-- Use Dedicated access mode and Unrestricted policy in the cluster configuration.
+- Use Dedicated access mode (labeled Dedicated (formerly: Single user) in the Databricks UI) and Unrestricted policy in the cluster configuration.

 Now you can join Hydrolix data with any other tables including Unity Catalog tables.